w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### Applying Guideline 1.2 Time Based Media to Non-Web Documents and Software

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Guideline 1.2 applies directly as written.
+Guideline 1.2 can apply directly as written.

 ##### audio-only-and-video-only-prerecorded

 ###### Applying SC 1.2.1 Audio-only and Video-only (Prerecorded) to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.2.1](https://www.w3.org/WAI/WCAG22/Understanding/audio-only-and-video-only-prerecorded#intent).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 1.2.1](https://www.w3.org/WAI/WCAG22/Understanding/audio-only-and-video-only-prerecorded#intent).

 <div class="note wcag2ict">